 Improving Your Loan-To-Value Ratio

 There are some ways you can improve your loan-to-value ratio.
-These may apply whether it’s for commercial or residential purposes.
+These may apply for commercial or residential purposes.
 Either way, increase your property’s equity, so you don’t need to borrow as much.

 You can do this by: